objcio/articles/2015-02-09-photoskit.md

 #The Times They Are A-Changin'
 We have discussed requesting metadata of assets in the user's photo library, but we haven't covered how to keep our fetched data up-to-date.
 The photo library is essentially a big bag of mutable state and yet the photo entities covered in the first section are immutable.
-PhotosKit has a special process for receiving notifications about changes to the photo library and subsequently update your cached state.
+PhotosKit lets you receive notifications about changes to the photo library together with all the information you need to correctly update your cached state.

 ##Change Observing
 Firstly, you need to register a change observer (conforming to the `PHPhotoLibraryChangeObserver` protocol) with the shared `PHPhotoLibrary` object using the `registerChangeObserver(...)` method.
 The change observer's `photoLibraryDidChange(...)` method will be called whenever another app or the user makes a change in the photo library **that affects any assets or collections that you fetched prior to the change**.
 The method has a single parameter of type `PHChange` which you can use to find out if the changes are related to any of the fetched objects that you are interested in.